uyerra12/uyerra12/README.md

 -->
 ### About Me
 I am currently pursuing Masters in Computer Science.
-I worked in the software industry for 2.5 years.
 I would love to explore new technologies and solving challenges.
-I would like to work as a software developer.
+I have good knowledge in Python, Java, Data Structures & Algorithms and strong computer science fundamentals with demonstrated ability to apply these skills to solve real-world problems.